Natasha is a barrister who accepts instructions in family, civil, landlord and tenant, regulatory and extradition.

 Natasha has represented mortgagees, creditors, landlords, tenants and mortgagors in a number of cases.

 Natasha has a wealth of experience in relation to cases involving professional discipline and has presented cases on behalf of the Health and Care Professions Council (HCPC), during which she presented cases with complex issues and vulnerable witnesses.
+Natasha has also represented registrants before the GDC and NMC.

 She has dealt with allegations of misconduct/lack of competence in a variety of different scenarios, including issues with safeguarding, sexual misconduct and conviction cases.